5jt/dyalog-cookbook/manuscript/03 Package MyApp as an executable.md

 * Currently we allow only one file (or folder) to be specified.
 That's supposed to be the last parameter specified on the command line.
 We'll improve on this later.

+* Note that we set now `⎕IO`, `⎕ML`, `⎕WX`, `⎕PP` and `⎕DIV` in `#` (!) as soon as possible.

+  The reason is that we want to be sure that when we create a namespace with `#.⎕NS ''` those system variables carries the expected values.
+Alternatively you could make sure that you execute `⎕NS ''` within a namespace that is known to have system variables with the "right" values.

+W> # Inheriting system variables.
+W>
+W> A common source of confusion is that code relies on the system variables having expected values.
+For example, you can specify your favourite values for those system variables in the Dyalog configuration.
+Whenever you execute then, say, `#.⎕NS ''` you can expect the resulting namespace to inherit those settings from the hosting namespace, so that's fine.
+W>
+W> If you send your WS elsewhere then somebeody with different values might load your WS and execute your code.
+Now `#.⎕NS ''` would create a namespace that carries different values; that's a recipe for disaster.

 We're now nearly ready to create the first version of our EXE.
 Note that in Dyalog's "File" menu this is called "Export" for some reason.

 1. Double-click the DYAPP in order to create the WS.